 --no-groupslimits it to only system-internal groups, which are needed for internal consistency.

---no-deletedskips deleted tickets during serialization.
+--no-deletedskips deleted tickets and assets during serialization.

 No scrips or templates are serialized by default; this option forces all scrips and templates to be serialized.